-The HERE Open Location Platform stores data in catalogs.
+The HERE platform stores data in catalogs.
 A catalog is a collection of data that is managed as a single set.
 Catalogs contain layers that represent different types of data.
 In the case of map data, layers can be overlaid spatially to construct a complete digital map.
 For example, a catalog may contain a map that includes layers for road attributes, topology, and signs.
 While catalogs often contain geospatial data, catalogs can contain any kind of data.

 A catalog can contain any combination of layer types.
 For more information, see Layers.